-Are you looking for a mortgage to buy a home, or want to refinance your loan to a new one?
+Are you looking for a mortgage to buy a home, or do you want to refinance your loan to a new one?
 Here are some quick tips on getting the best mortgage and finding the right mortgage lender:

 - Boost your credit: A good credit score can help you secure the best loan rate and terms from mortgage bankers.
 As you start to consider different lenders, take action to improve your credit, if needed.

-- Set your own budget: Although a lender might approve you for a larger loan, it can be wise to only go with what you can reasonably afford.
+- Set your own budget: Although a bank might approve you for a larger loan, it can be wise to only go with what you can reasonably afford.
 You can use Bankrate’s home affordability calculator to find out where you’d be most comfortable based on your budget.

 - Compare rates from multiple lenders: Look for the lender that offers you the best rate and good terms to match.
-Get loan estimates from multiple lenders so you can compare offers and find the right mortgage for you.
+Get loan estimates from multiple lenders—including banks—so you can compare offers and find the right mortgage for you.
 While a mortgage banker at each institution can help, you can also compare mortgage rates easily through Bankrate.